NeRFReN: Neural Radiance Fields with Reflections: Experiments

 \subsection{Ablation Studies}

 We discuss the necessity of several key design choices, and demonstrate their importance to getting faithful decompositions and correct view synthesis results.

-\topic{Geometric Priors} We train {\sysname} without any geometric priors and with only one of the priors, to see the impact of these priors on the decomposition quality.
+\topic{Geometric priors.} We train {\sysname} without any geometric priors and with only one of the priors, to see the impact of these priors on the decomposition quality.
 The results are shown in \cref{fig:ablation-prior}.
-Without any priors (first row), we find the optimization process to be highly under-controlled, largely depending on the network initialization.
+Without any priors (row 1), we find the optimization process to be highly under-controlled, largely depending on the network initialization.
 In this case, the decomposition results are not reasonable since the transmitted and reflected part are mixed together.
-Without the depth smoothness prior (second row), there is not enough constraint on the transmitted geometry, letting it contain reflected objects and producing wrong depth.
-Without the bidirectional depth consistency (third row), there will be redundant contents left in the reflected component (the bookcase frame).
-We make the conclusion that both priors are essential to get reasonable solutions for this under-constrained problem (fourth row).
+Without the depth smoothness prior (row 2), there is not enough constraint on the transmitted geometry, letting it contain reflected objects and producing wrong depth.
+Without the bidirectional depth consistency prior (row 3), there will be redundant contents left in the reflected component (the bookcase frame).
+The BDC loss encourages uni-modal peak distribution for densities along a ray, which effectively removes occlusions to get a “clean” reflected image.
+We claim that both priors are essential to getting reasonable solutions for this under-constrained problem (row 4).

-\topic{View-dependency} {\sysname} conditions the color of the transmitted component on viewing direction to model low-frequency view-dependent effects.
+\topic{View-dependency.} {\sysname} conditions the color of the transmitted component on viewing direction to model low-frequency view-dependent effects.
 We remove this dependency on the \textit{bookcase} scene and show the results in \cref{fig:ablation-viewdir}.
 Without the view-dependency, highlights on the bookcase frame are modeled with the combined effect of the reflected image and the reflection fraction map.
 This results in inaccurate depth estimation (dark regions on the predicted depth map), and redundancies in the reflected component which do not belong to the virtual geometry.

-\topic{Warm-up Training} We exploit two alternative training strategies to demonstrate the effectiveness of warm-up training: (1) training with strong geometric constraints ($\mathcal{L}_{d}=0.1, \mathcal{L}_{bdc}=0.05$) directly without warm-up; (2) incorporating view-dependency directly from the beginning of training.
-For the first setting, the transmitted depth can be overly smoothed, and the reflected component quickly converges to empty due to the strong constraints without proper initialization.
-For the second setting, there may be some low-frequency component of the reflected part ``leaked" into the transmitted part and modeled with view-dependency, which is not expected.
-We refer to the supplementary material for visualized results.